 High Five VA strives to accomplish its mission by:

 - providing a High Five Facebook group and promoting animals needing transfer in this group

 - providing a caseworker exclusively for showcasing and networking participating organizations’ animals to potential receiving organizations

 - offering financial assistance to eliminate barriers to the successful transfer of animals including:

 vaccinations/heart worm tests

-The happy endings for these animals were made possible by the grant from Best Friends Animal Society.
+The happy endings for these animals were made possible by grants from Best Friends Animal Society, the APSCA and The William H. Donner Foundation.
 The Virginia Federation of Humane Societies 'High Five’ program is proud to be a Best Friends Network partner assisting in the transfer of animals from under-resourced regions of the state to areas where their adoptions chances are far greater.
-We are deeply grateful to Best Friends for supporting this initiative which is vital to saving the lives of Virginia’s homeless animals.
+We are deeply grateful to our generous funders for supporting High Five VA which is vital to saving the lives of Virginia’s homeless animals.